 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.

 paperback.
-Zustand: Good.
+Zustand: Very Good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
-Bestandsnummer des Verkäufers S_451322732
+Bestandsnummer des Verkäufers S_477076880

 Anzahl: 1 verfügbar